UniMath/agda-unimath/src/foundation/propositional-truncations.lagda.md

     map-universal-property-trunc-Prop P f t
 ```

-### A proposition is equivalent to its' propositional truncation
+### A proposition is equivalent to its propositional truncation

 ```agda
 module _